leo-project/notes/leofs/nfs/nfs-docs.md

    -rw-rw-rw-  0 root root   12  7月 31 10:31 2014 leofs.copy
   ```

-And other basic file operations also should work except controlling owners/permissions.
+And other basic file/directory operations also should work except controlling owners/permissions/symbolic links/special files.

 ## Configuration
 You can change the port number the NFS/Mount server use and the number of acceptor processes at `leo_gateway.conf`.